Subtitle B of Title III of the Patriot Act: Sec. 359. Reporting of suspicious activities by underground banking systems

 Under the BSA, any person or group of people who transfer money as a business are defined as a money services business in order to bring those who operate informal value transfer systems outside of the mainstream financial system under the law.
 The amendments include "a licensed sender of money or any other person who engages as a business in the transmission of funds, including any person who engages as a business in an informal money transfer system or any network of people who engage as a business in facilitating the transfer of money domestically or internationally outside of the conventional financial institutions system" in the definition of a "financial institution" under the BSA.
 The BSA definition of a "money transmitting business" was also similarly amended.
-The rules promugulated under section 21 of the Federal Deposit Insurance Act was amended to apply to "any person that engages as a business in the transmission of funds, including any person who engages as a business in an informal money transfer system or any network of people who engage as a business in facilitating the transfer of money domestically or internationally outside of the conventional financial institutions system".
+The rules promulgated under section 21 of the Federal Deposit Insurance Act was amended to apply to "any person that engages as a business in the transmission of funds, including any person who engages as a business in an informal money transfer system or any network of people who engage as a business in facilitating the transfer of money domestically or internationally outside of the conventional financial institutions system".
 This makes it easier for authorities to regulate, and investigate anti-money laundering operations in this segment of the U.S. economy.

 The section also called for a report to congress on the need for any additional legislation relating to such people.
 The report found that: